treverhines/PyGeoNS/README.rst

 assumed that the stations cover a sufficiently small area that such a projection is appropriate.

+If you want to use Gaussian process regression to analyze your data, but PyGeoNS is too rigid for your needs, then consider working directly with the RBF python package (www.github.com/treverhines/RBF).

 Installation
 ============

-PyGeoNS requires the standard scientific python packages, which can be found in the base Anaconda python installation (http://www.continuum.io/downloads).
+PyGeoNS requires the standard scientific python packages, which can be found in the base Anaconda python installation (www.continuum.io/downloads).
 Additionally, PyGeoNS require RBF and scikit sparse.
 Assuming that Anaconda is already installed, we can satisfy these dependencies with

 .. code-block:: bash